oceanprotocol/ocean-node/docs/PolicyServer.md

 For this, we will adopt a simple, but flexible arhitecture:

 For every command, Ocean Node will query PolicyServer (if such env is defined) and wait for it to perform all needed checks.

 For 200 OK responses, Ocean Node will continue and perform the action.
 For everything else, will deny.
 If there is a body in response, we will forward that body to the caller. (so users can see the PolicyServer error messages and act accordingly)

-Every Ocean Node command will also accept a data field, called "policyServer" which will be added to the query
+Every Ocean Node command will also accept a data field, called "policyServer" which will be added to the query (so we can pass data from user to PolicyServer)

 # PolicyServer API definition